Perihelion Precession

 | Earth | ~111,772 yr | Prograde | ~1,159.5 | ~1,164 | -637 to +1,279 † |

-Note: The Mean column shows the long-term average rate over each planet’s full perihelion cycle — derived directly from the orbital period (1,296,000″ / period in centuries).
-The At J2000 column shows the model’s epoch-specific rate.
-The Fluctuation Range column shows the deviation from the mean over the full Earth Fundamental Cycle.
-Prograde means the same direction as orbital motion (counter-clockwise when viewed from above the North Pole).
-Saturn’s perihelion precession is ecliptic-retrograde (clockwise in the ecliptic frame).
+The Mean column is the long-term average over each planet’s full perihelion cycle.
+The At J2000 column is the model’s epoch-specific rate.
+The Fluctuation Range is the deviation from the mean over the full Earth Fundamental Cycle.
+Prograde means counter-clockwise from above the North Pole.
+Saturn’s perihelion precesses ecliptic-retrograde (clockwise in the ecliptic frame) — see Supporting Evidence §12.

-Notice Venus’s fluctuation range (~-1,353 to +1,231″/cy) is ~7× larger than Mercury’s (~-180 to +202″/cy) — even though Venus is much closer to circular than Mercury.
-This is exactly what the model predicts: Venus’s poorly-defined perihelion (eccentricity ~0.00678, vs Mercury’s ~0.20564) primarily reflects variations in Earth’s own perihelion rate (ERD) rather than Venus’s own orbital geometry.
-See Scientific Background: Questions for This Interpretation (Q6) for the full discussion.
+Venus’s fluctuation range (~-1,353 to +1,230″/cy) is ~7× larger than Mercury’s despite Venus being much closer to circular.
+This is what the model predicts: Venus’s poorly-defined perihelion (eccentricity ~0.00678, vs Mercury’s ~0.20564) primarily reflects variations in Earth’s own perihelion rate (ERD), not Venus’s own orbital geometry.
+See Scientific Background §4 (Q6) for the full discussion.

-The Mean column shows long-term baselines; the J2000 column shows the current epoch-specific rate.
-They differ because Earth’s reference frame is moving — the same effect detailed in The Model’s Alternative Explanation above, applied to every planet, not just Mercury.
+The Mean and J2000 columns differ because Earth’s reference frame is moving — the same effect detailed above, applied to every planet.

-Predictive Formulas for All Planets: The model includes predictive formulas for all 8 planets (Mercury through Neptune) that require only a year as input—no observations needed.
-These achieve R² ≥ 0.999985 across all planets (Saturn reaches 1.000000).
-See Formulas: Predictive Formulas for complete implementations.
+Predictive formulas for all planets.
+The model includes predictive formulas for all 8 planets that require only a year as input — no observations needed.
+R² ≥ 0.999985 across all planets (Saturn reaches 1.000000).
+See Formulas — Predictive Formulas.

 Key Takeaways